react-bootstrap-table/react-bootstrap-table2/docs/columns.md

 ```

 ## <a name='sortCaret'>column.sortCaret - [Function]</a>
-Use`column.sortCaret` to custom the sort caret.
+Use`column.sortCaret` to customize the sort caret.
 This callback function accept two arguments: `order` and `column`

 ```js
 {